mlynnes/tic-tac-toe-project/README.md

 - Provided Game Api

 ## Unsolved Problems
 - Though my app is functional, it seems to be sending data twice whenever the PATCH method is used.
 This does not impact the statistics of the game, but I would like to fix that first.
+(Fixed this last minute)
 - Since I was more concerned about the game and api working, I did not include as much UI focus and styling as I would have liked.
 In fact, it is pretty bare bones.
 - I would like to go back and make this elegant and alot more user friendly.
+- I would also like to return to this and write more modular code.
+I know there are large bits that could be broken down into shorter, easier to read lines.